JasperFx/marten/docs/documents/full-text.md

 ## Text Search

 Postgres contains built in [Text Search functions](https://www.postgresql.org/docs/10/textsearch-controls.html).
 They enable the possibility to do more sophisticated searching through text fields.
 Marten gives possibility to define (full text indexes)(/documents/configuration/full_text) and perform queries on them.
-Currently three types of full Text Search functions are supported:
+Currently four types of full Text Search functions are supported:

 * regular Search (to_tsquery)